Unidata/science-gateway/vms/jupyter/readme.md

 ### Tear Down While Preserving User Volumes

 A gentler tear down that preserves the user volumes is described in [Andrea's documentation](https://zonca.github.io/2018/09/kubernetes-jetstream-kubespray-jupyterhub.html).
 See the section on "persistence of user data".

+<a id="h-0E48EFE9"></a>

+## Troubleshooting

+<a id="h-FF4348F8"></a>

+### Unresponsive JupyterHub

+1. Preliminary Work

+    If a JupyterHub becomes unresponsive (e.g., 504 Gateway Time-out), login in to the Kubernetes client and do preliminary backup work in case things go badly.
+First:

+    ```shell
+    kubectl get pvc -n jhub -o yaml > pvc.yaml.ro
+    kubectl get pv -n jhub -o yaml > pv.yaml.ro
+    chmod 400 pvc.yaml.ro pv.yaml.ro
+    ```

+    Make `pvc.yaml.ro` `pv.yaml.ro` read only since these files could become precious in case you have to do data recovery for users.
+More on this subject below.

+2. Delete jhub Pods

+    Next, start investigating by issuing:

+    ```shell
+    kubectl get pods -n jhub
+    ```

+    this command will yield something like

+    ```shell
+    NAME                      READY   STATUS    RESTARTS   AGE
+    hub-5bdccd4784-lzw87      1/1     Running   0          17h
+    jupyter-joe               1/1     Running   0          4h51m
+    proxy-7b986cdb75-mhl86    1/1     Running   0          29d
+    ```

+    Now start deleting the `jhub` pods starting with the user pods (e.g., `jupyter-joe`).

+    ```
+    kubectl delete pod <pod name> -n jhub
+    ```

+    Check to see if the JupyterHub is reachable.
+If it is not, keep deleting pods checking for reachability after each pod deletion.

+3. Delete jhub, But Do Not Purge Namespace

+    If the JupyterHub is still not reachable, you can try deleting and recreating the JupyterHub but **do not** delete the namespace as you will wipe out user data.

+    ```shell
+    helm delete jhub --purge
+    # But DO NOT issue this command
+    # kubectl delete namespace jhub
+    ```

+    Then try reinstalling with

+    ```
+    bash install_jhub.sh
+    ```

+    Now, try recover user volumes as [described at the end of the section here](https://zonca.dev/2018/09/kubernetes-jetstream-kubespray-jupyterhub.html#delete-and-recreate-openstack-instances) with the `pvc.yaml.ro` `pv.yaml.ro` saved earlier (make writable copies of those `ro` files).
+If that still does not work, you can try destroying the entire cluster and recreating it as described in that same link.